 When paired with gold sandals, this ensemble gives a sophisticated disco vibe that is both understated and impactful.

-19. Update pants by drawing them in at the ankle
+Update Pants by Drawing Them in at the Ankle

 Disco fashion killed the bell bottoms of the early ’70s.
 The loose, flared silhouette of bell bottoms was impractical for the dynamic dancing movement.
 It concealed the intricate footwork and glamorous high heels integral to the disco scene.
 Disco fashion was all about sleekness and elegance, a stark departure from the more relaxed aesthetics of its predecessor.